-If the child was born out of wedlock to the U.S. citizen father, will the child have to establish legitimation?
+If the child applicant was born out of wedlock to the U.S. citizen father, will the child have to establish legitimation?

-No. The child does not have to establish that they were born in wedlock or that they were legitimated by the parent.
+No. The child applicant does not have to establish that they were born in wedlock or that they were legitimated by the parent.

-If your U.S. citizen spouse or stepparent has died prior to filing your PIP request, can you still qualify for PIP?
+If the applicant's U.S. citizen spouse or stepparent has died prior to the filing of a PIP request, can the applicant still qualify for PIP?

-Yes, you may still qualify for PIP as long as a legally valid marriage was entered into on or before June 17, 2024.
+Yes, the applicant may still qualify for PIP as long as a legally valid marriage was entered into on or before June 17, 2024.